ibm-messaging/mq-gitops-samples/queue-manager-deployment/README.md

-# mq-gitops-samples
+# mq-gitops-samples IBM MQ Uniform Cluster with Native HA Queue Managers

 These Kustomize deployment samples are intended for use with an implementation of ArgoCD.
 The sample will deploy a two queue manager uniform-cluster with TLS and a dynamic MQSC update capability.
 The sample has a custom sed transformer that provides the capability to template any files that Kustomize generates, including the MQSC that gets inserted into Kubernetes config maps.

-:warning: **Warning:**
+> [!WARNING]
-This deployment disables queue manager security, it is strongly recommended you enable security for anything other than a demonstration.
+> This deployment disables queue manager security, it is strongly recommended you enable security for anything other than a demonstration.

-:bulb: **Tip:**
+> [!INFORMATION]
-If you just want to build the YAML files without deploying, in the 'mq-gitops-samples/queue-manager-deployment' folder run:
+> If you just want to build the YAML files without deploying, in the 'mq-gitops-samples/queue-manager-deployment' folder run:

 ```shell
 kustomize build --enable-alpha-plugins --enable-exec queue-managers/